guilherme-codes/htmg/README.md

 Contains your website content in either HTML or Markdown format.
 The content will be injected into the specified layout at the `<!-- page_content -->` placeholder.

-Pages can include front-matter style headers to specify metadata:
+Pages can include headers to specify metadata:

 ```html
 <!--